ErpNetDocs/tech/advanced/string-interpolation/expression-types/entity.md

 '#Error: Entity object '1cbbe47c-2f54-4fcf-be46-7eb7c5a139e8' not found#'
 ```

-Also the error handling when passing not valid reference still apply.
+The error handling when passing invalid reference still applies.
 The evaluation will return an error.

 ```cs
 // Input
 '{Public_Users(7af30531-d15d-4004-a4bb-21052299f549).FullName}'